mattermost/docs/source/overview/security.rst

 HIPAA compliance
 ^^^^^^^

 - Deploying Mattermost as part of a HIPAA-compliant IT infrastructure requires a deployment team trained on `HIPAA-compliance requirements and standards <http://www.hhs.gov/hipaa/for-professionals/security/laws-regulations/>`_, including administrative safeguards, physical safeguards, organizational requirements and other standards.
-Techincal safeguards relevant to HIPAA-compliance deployments are described above, please take special note of the deployment notes for "highly regulated industries".
+- Technincal safeguards relevant to HIPAA-compliance deployments are described above (Access Control, Audit Controls, Integrity Controls, Transmission Security), please take special note of the deployment notes for "highly regulated industries".